javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 **A really beautiful trick is to add a "useful" action to them, besides the main task.**

-The expression of dazed surprise on the face of your colleague when they see a function named `is..`, `check..` or `find...` changing something -- will definitely broaden your boundaries of reason.
+An expression of dazed surprise on the face of your colleague when they see a function named `is..`, `check..` or `find...` changing something -- will definitely broaden your boundaries of reason.

 **Another way to surprise is to return a non-standard result.**